 The song’s unusual chord progression dated back to 1950.
 During Cash’s days in the Air Force in Germany, he wrote songs with the help of a tape machine.
 Five years later, he was fiddling around with it backstage while on tour with label mate Carl Perkins.
-Perkins said that Sam Phillips, the head of Sun, was looking for something different and that Cash should build a song around it.
+Perkins said Cash should build a song around it.
 Cash didn’t come up with the idea for the song until he and Perkins talked later about guys running around on their wives while out on the road.
 Cash, who had a new baby and was newly married, said, “Not me buddy.
 I walk the line.”
 Perkins said, “there’s your song title.”
 TC Interestingly, Cash had suggested the title to Perkins for his biggest hit, “Blue Suede Shoes.”
 Cash relayed the story to Perkins of a buddy in the Air Force who would get all dressed up to go out and warn people, “don’t step on my blue suede shoes, man.”
 TC

-Cash recorded “I Walk the Line” is “the essence of musical simplicity, yet somehow carries an aura of deep mystery, power, and total devotion but also understated menace if that devoted is ever betrayed.”
+“I Walk the Line” is “the essence of musical simplicity, yet somehow carries an aura of deep mystery, power, and total devotion but also understated menace if that devoted is ever betrayed.”
 SS Cash recorded the song with Perkins and his own regular Tennessee Two duo of guitarist Luther Perkins and bassist Marshall Grant.
-CR To get a more percussive sound from his guitar, Cash wound a piece of wax paper through the guitar strings.
+TC To get a more percussive sound from his guitar, Cash wound a piece of wax paper through the guitar strings.
 RS500 The melody was the result of a mix-up on a reel-to-reel tape recorder in which the tahpe got turned around and the guitar chords were played backwards.
 As he said, “The drone and those weird chord changes stayed with me and surfaced in the melody of ‘I Walk the Line.’”
-SS Bob Dylan said of the song, “It was different than anything else you had ever heard…a voice from the middle of the earth.”
+SS Bob Dylan said, “It was different than anything else you had ever heard…a voice from the middle of the earth.”
 RS500